Childhood hyperactivity is a pervasive disorder.

-There may be negative side effects such as tics, aggressive impulses, or liability for drug abuse.
+There may be adverse side effects such as tics, aggressive impulses, or liability for drug abuse.
 For those people, non-stimulant medications are another option.

 Non-stimulants generally take longer to work.
-The child may have to take them for a period of time before noticing an improvement in symptoms.
+The child may have to take them for some time before noticing an improvement in symptoms.

 ADHD treatment plan for children

 ADHD is an early-onset disorder.
 The latest research shows that up to 60% of children with ADHD continue to have ADHD symptoms into adulthood.
-For these people, it is a chronic condition that must be treated for a lifetime.
+It is a chronic condition that must be treated for a lifetime for these people.